ergest/sql_patterns/Book/chap4.md

 LIMIT 10;
 ```

 This may be ok in a traditional RDBMS, but with modern data warehouses things are different.
 Because they store data in columns vs rows `SELECT *` will scan the entire table and your query will be slower.
 Imagine running `SELECT * FROM table` where the table has 300 columns.
-You don't have to know anything about databases

-By selecting only the columns you need you ensure that your query is as efficient as it needs to be.
+You don't have to know anything about databases to know that the query will be much slower than if you selected a subset of columns.

 Here's an example you've seen before.
 In the `post_activity` CTE we select only the `id` column which is the only one we need to join with `post_activity` on.
 The `post_type` is a static value which is negligible when it comes to performance.
 ```sql